Commercial Waste Richmond: Recycling and Sustainability Commitment

 Our sustainable waste services Richmond programme focuses on measurable outcomes.
 We have set a clear recycling percentage target of 70% by 2030 for all commercial streams we manage — a target that aligns with local sustainability ambitions.
 That target covers mixed recycling, organics and re-use streams and is reviewed annually.
 To reach it we combine improved on-site separation, targeted staff training, and route optimisation to minimise vehicle mileage in the borough.

-Workers sorting recyclables for commercial collections in Richmond In practice, the borough's approach to waste separation is central: Richmond and neighbouring boroughs encourage segregation of paper, cardboard, glass, plastics, food waste and garden waste, alongside separate collection for textiles and small electricals.
+A close-up image of a pile of crumpled and wrinkled foil wrappers, predominantly metallic copper, silver, and multicolored, scattered together on a surface.
+The wrappers include various designs and branding, with some featuring printed text and colorful patterns.
+The textures reflect light, emphasizing the metallic finishes, and the wrappers appear to be discarded, possibly from chocolates or snack products.
+The background is blurred, focusing attention on the heavy cluster of wrappers, which are associated with waste and rubbish collection services.
+This visual underscores the importance of proper waste management in Richmond or nearby areas, as offered by Commercial Waste Richmond, within the context of recycling and sustainability efforts.
+In practice, the borough's approach to waste separation is central: Richmond and neighbouring boroughs encourage segregation of paper, cardboard, glass, plastics, food waste and garden waste, alongside separate collection for textiles and small electricals.
 Our Richmond commercial waste teams provide tailored bins and clear labelling so businesses can contribute to higher capture rates, reducing contamination and increasing the value of recyclable streams.

 We coordinate with local transfer stations and civic amenity sites to ensure efficient processing of collected materials.
 Core transfer locations for our operations include strategic borough transfer hubs and nearby civic amenity points that accept commercial loads, ensuring fast turnaround and lower transport distances.
 Typical local transfer station options used for Richmond commercial waste collections are listed below: